Arsenal 3-1 Man United: What Arteta said

 - Published

-Arsenal boss Mikel Arteta, speaking to BBC Sport: "The emotion at the end is why we are all in this industry, to work hard and earn the chance to live those moments.
+Arsenal boss Mikel Arteta, speaking to MOTD: "The emotion at the end is why we are all in this industry, to work hard and earn the chance to live those moments.
 Extremely proud of the team.

 "Both VAR decisions can be viewed in different ways but I think the performance of the team overall deserves the win.